 measure the exact amounts like you can when bottle feeding, it may leave a mother feeling insecure about the amount of milk she is producing.

-- Sucking and swallowing: Whilst breastfeeding, you can
+Sucking and swallowing: While breastfeeding, you can

 see by the way your baby is moving his/her mouth and chin, whether he/she is drinking